-MCL 551.4 (Incapacity; persons woman prohibited from marrying)
+MCL 551.4 (Incapacity; persons woman prohibited from marrying.)

-- Text: - A woman shall not marry her father, brother, grandfather, son, grandson, stepfather, grandmother's husband, daughter's husband, granddaughter's husband, husband's father, husband's grandfather, husband's son, husband's grandson, brother's son, sister's son, father's brother, mother's brother, or cousin of the first degree, or another woman. - Solution: - Change to "A woman shall not marry her father, brother, grandfather, son, grandson, stepfather, grandmother's spouse, daughter's spouse, granddaughter's spouse, spouse's father, spouse's grandfather, spouse's son, spouse's grandson, brother's son, sister's son, father's brother, mother's brother, or cousin of the first degree."
+O Change to "a woman shall not marry her father, brother, grandfather, son, grandson, stepfather, grandmother's spouse, daughter's spouse, granddaughter's spouse, spouse's father, spouse's grandfather, spouse's son, spouse's grandson, brother's son, sister's son, father's brother, mother's brother, or cousin of the first degree."

-MCL 551.9 (Solemnization of marriage; form; declaration by parties; witnesses)
+MCL 551.9 (Solemnization of marriage; form; declaration by parties; witnesses).

-- Text: - In the solemnization of marriage, no particular form shall be required, except that the parties shall solemnly declare, in the presence of the person solemnizing the marriage and the attending witnesses, that they take each other as husband and wife; and in every case, there shall be at least 2 witnesses, besides the person solemnizing the marriage, present at the ceremony. - Solution: - "that they take each other as husband and wife" to "that they take each other as spouses"
+In the solemnization of marriage, no particular form shall be required, except that the parties shall solemnly declare, in the presence of the person solemnizing the marriage and the attending witnesses, that they take each other as husband and wife; and in every case, there shall be at least 2 witnesses, besides the person solemnizing the marriage, present at the ceremony.

+o "that they take each other as husband and wife" to "that they take each other as spouses"